 - Sharing human rights education resources for teachers linked to the national curriculum

 - Providing information about human rights topics to school students through our students area

 Human rights education for the Australian Public Service

-- Coordinating and supporting the APS Human Rights Network Rights Network, which enables public servants to learn about and discuss human rights in an informal and collaborative environment
+- Coordinating and supporting the APS Human Rights Network, which enables public servants to learn about and discuss human rights in an informal and collaborative environment

 Human rights education in the Vocational Education and Training Sector

 - Embedding human rights education and skills in TAFE courses nationally